orizens/orizens.com/src/pages/blog/2016-02-12-adding-redux-with-ngrxstore-to-angular-2-part-1.md

 }
 ```

-This closes a circle and invokes the &#8220;**videos**" reducer mentioned above, which afterwards updates the youtube-videos components, which in turn, displays the current state of the &#8220;**store.videos**" property.
+This closes a circle and invokes the "**videos**" reducer mentioned above, which afterwards updates the youtube-videos components, which in turn, displays the current state of the "**store.videos**" property.

 ## What's Next